 Broccoli sprouts have a delicious and earthy taste which make them awesome on their own.
 They are also versatile enough to incorporate into any salad, top a bowl of soup or even put on your favorite sandwich or wrap.
 Try adding broccoli sprouts to dips and sauces, stir fry and in smoothies!

-Although broccoli sprouts require a bit more patience because they take longer than other sprouts to sprout!
-However, you will find that the wait is well worth it.
+Although broccoli sprouting requires a bit more patience because they take longer than other sprouts to sprout, its worth the wait!
 Here is how to make your own delicious and nutritious sprouts.

 - Put two tablespoons of the broccoli seeds into the mason jar.
 Cover with a few inches of fresh filtered water.